hermesdt/ML-coding-challenge-2024/README.md

   - Your code and mock data.

 ### Part 4: Making your code available
-- Share your final work with us via git repo link, at the latest 24 hours before your interview (Github usernames: @simonwh, @cshulby)
+- Share your final work with us via git repo link, at the latest 24 hours before your interview (Github usernames: @cshulby, @simonwh, and @demchuk-alex)

 ### Evaluation Criteria
 - Understanding of Kin’s functionalities.